-Flint-Genesee Chamber of Commerce offers business services and expertise for companies expanding in Flint-Genesee County, established local businesses and entrepreneurs building start-ups.
-The chamber is dedicated to strengthening the businesses and economy of the community by welcoming and supporting new business and ensuring that local business owners have the tools and knowledge to stay competitive.
+The Flint and Genesee Group offers business services and expertise for companies expanding in Flint-Genesee County, established local businesses and entrepreneurs building start-ups.
+It is dedicated to strengthening the businesses and economy of the community by welcoming and supporting new business and ensuring that local business owners have the tools and knowledge to stay competitive.